neondatabase/website/content/docs/guides/neon-private-access.md

 <PrivatePreview />

-The **Neon Private Access** feature allows customers to securely connect to their Neon databases using [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html), avoiding the open internet for improved security.
+The **Neon Private Access** feature allows you to securely connect to your Neon databases using [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html), avoiding the open internet for improved security.

 ## Overview